CloudFueled/aks-workshop/src/3.01 - Infrastructure-as-Code (bicep)/Exercise/README.md

 Locate the `main.bicep` file and complete the following TODOs:

+- Define a **User Assigned Managed Identity** module in the modules folder:

+  - Use the `Microsoft.ManagedIdentity/userAssignedIdentities@2025-01-31-preview` API version
+  - Set the `location` to the same as the AKS cluster
+  - Use a unique name for the identity
+  - Create a federated credential with the following specifications:

+    - audience: `api://AzureADTokenExchange`
+    - issuer: the oidcIssuerURL from the AKS cluster
+    - subject: `system:serviceaccount:external-secrets:sa-external-secrets`

-- Define a **Key Vault Resource Group**:
+- Define a **Key Vault Resource Group** in the `main.bicep` file:

   - Define it as a `resource`
   - Use the same location as the AKS cluster

-- Create/extend the Azure Key Vault module in the modules folder:
+- Extend the Azure Key Vault module in the modules folder:

   - Use the `Microsoft.KeyVault/vaults@2024-12-01-preview` API version
   - Parameterize the Key Vault `name` and `sku`
   - The `sku family` should be set to `A`
   - Enable **RBAC** by setting `enableRbacAuthorization: true`

+- Define and deploy an **User Managed Identity** with the modified module.
 - Define and deploy a **Key Vault** with the modified module.
-- Define a **User Assigned Managed Identity** in the `main.bicep` file:

-  - Use the `Microsoft.ManagedIdentity/userAssignedIdentities@2025-01-31-preview` API version
-  - Set the `location` to the same as the AKS cluster
-  - Use a unique name for the identity

 - Assign the Managed Identity to the Key Vault with the `Key Vault Administrator` role
+- Assign yourself to the Key Vault with the `Key Vault Administrator` role
 - Make sure the tags are propagated to all resources, including the Key Vault and Managed Identity.
-- Manually add a Key Vault secret in the newly created Key Vault:
+- Manually add a Key Vault secret in the newly created Key Vault

 1. Deploy the Resources